 Risk Analysis

-In the table below, I outline the key risks associated with Microchip Technology Incorporated (MCHP) and CEVA, Inc. (CEVA), which can impact their operations and stock performance.
+The following table outlines the key risks associated with Microchip Technology Incorporated (MCHP) and CEVA, Inc. (CEVA) as of 2025.

 | Metric | MCHP | CEVA |